 Earlier images are normal or consist of nonspecific findings.
 Periportal intensity may be noted on MRI.

-Enlargement of regional lymph nodes is found in small percentage of patients.
+Enlargement of regional lymph nodes is found in a small percentage of patients.

 A liver biopsy is required for confirmation of the diagnosis.
 A percutaneous or laparoscopic biopsy can be done.